Brain Injury Medicine

 Personal Injury cases

 If a physical injury to the body includes the brain, such as a motor vehicle accident, psychiatric conditions should not be automatically attributed as an emotional response to the accident.
-If an MVA results in chronic pain associated with, for example, a back injury, we might see severe depression.
+If an MVA results in chronic pain associated with a physical injury, we might see severe depression.
 It is logical for an attorney, or even a psychiatrist without BIM or Forensic training to conclude the depression is associated with pain or prognosis that changes the ability to work or family dynamics.
-If the Depression is related to a brain injury, diagnosis, prognosis and, ultimately, damages awarded in litigation, can look very different.
+If the depression is related to a brain injury, diagnosis, prognosis and, ultimately, damages awarded in litigation, can look very different.
 If one expert believes brain injury to drive other psychiatric conditions, but that expert does not have the qualifications to opine in this way, it behooves an attorney to consider an expert witness who is better qualified in this area.
 Testimony is only one piece.
 An attorney preparing to depose an expert witness who has rendered an opinion might want to consult with a BIM Board-Certified doctor to prepare questions that invite a better understanding of an expert’s opinions–including if they are founded on sound experience and qualifications.

 Competency, Testamentary Capacity, Undue Influence